 Since returning to Chicago, and settling in Humboldt Park, Zach has worked for The Boys and Girls Clubs of Chicago, Christopher House and Donors Forum as well as several smaller organizations.
 He has two sons with whom he enjoys making art and riding the CTA.
 He and his wife are active volunteers and enjoy showing their sons the vast array of cultural and artistic activities in Chicago.

-Alex graduated from DePaul University in 2012 and shortly afterwards found herself volunteering at a Wood Family Foundation event.
+Alex graduated from DePaul University in 2012 and shortly afterward found herself volunteering at a Wood Family Foundation event.
 After being a part of the incredible week long baseball clinic, she decided to pursue a more permanent position.
 Over three years later Alex is proud to see the work of the foundation result in our feature program, Pitch In.

 Office and Events Coordinator